15.4 C

 $ find / -mtime 50

 The find command allows users to search for files that have been modified within a given time.
-The above command will print out all the files in your system, which have been modified 50 days back.
+The above command will print out all the files in your system that have been modified 50 days ago.

 33. Find All Files That Have Been Accessed in Last 50 Days